YamanAlmobayed/techcart/README.md

 1. **Prerequisites:** Ensure you have Flutter installed on your system.
 If not, you can install it from the official Flutter website.

-2. **Clone the Repository:** Clone this repository to your local machine using the following command.
+2. **Clone the Repository:** Clone this repository to your local machine.

 3. **Install Dependencies:** Navigate to the project directory and install the required dependencies.